 This little grain is so powerful, yet man has totally destroyed it.
 In its natural state it contains over 25 vitamins and minerals, not to mention lots of fiber from the bran that is only available in flour that has been freshly milled.
 But, when processed it is completely stripped of all its nutritional value and then a few vitamins are added back to make it enriched.
 I'm here to tell you that you really do not need to buy flour processed flour ever again.

-When whole wheat is processed you lose the:
+When whole wheat is processed into white flour you lose the:

 Bran - the outer coating of the berry that is essential to good health.
 Wheat Bran is one of nature's richest sources of natural food fiber.
 It helps push toxins and waste through the digestive system as quickly as possible.
 Wheat bran is used as a source of dietary fiber for preventing colon diseases (including cancer), stomach cancer, breast cancer, gallbladder disease, hemorrhoids and hiatal hernia.
 It is also used for treating constipation, irritable bowel syndrome, high cholesterol, high blood pressure, and type 2 diabetes.